sunwo24/RC/ReadMe.md

   3. RegeneratingBandwidth: Bandwidth to regenerating a failed node.
   4. diskIO: Disk-I/O during a regenerating process.

-#### Paralle Repaire
+#### Parallel Repair
 * Generator matrix is defined for each parameter at first time running.
-For later encoding of messages with same parameter, new generator matrix will not be created any more.
+For later encoding of messages with same parameter, new generator matrix will not be created again.
 * Whether the failed node is regenerated correctly or not, will be showed.

 ```
-  function [regeneratingBandwidth, reconstructionBandwidth, regeneratingTime, reconstructionTime, optPoint, messageSize] = ParallelRepaire(codeType, Parameter)
+  function [regeneratingBandwidth, reconstructionBandwidth, regeneratingTime, reconstructionTime, optPoint, messageSize] = ParallelRepair(codeType, Parameter)
 ```
 Parameters are defined as below:
 ```